 Your subject line is easily one of the most important parts of an email marketing campaign.
 Subject lines make or break the interest for a reader, and they’re the first thing your recipient will see.
 Make a good impression and keep them curious to read what’s inside.

-A good subject line will grab the attention of the recipient and entice them to open the email rather than sending it to the trash or spam folder.
-Because users receive so many emails, it’s likely that they scan through them quickly, and delete anything that doesn’t strike their fancy.
-This might seem like an insurmountable downfall to email marketing, but in reality creating an intriguing and exciting subject is simply a skill to master.
-To keep your readers interested, use subject lines that tell them how the content inside will help them or their business.
+A good subject line grabs the attention of the reader and encourages them to open the email rather than send it to the trash.
+Since users receive so many emails, it’s likely that they scan through them quickly and delete the majority of them.
+This may seem like a downfall to email marketing, but creating an intriguing subject line is a skill to master.
+To keep your readers interested, use subject lines that describe how the content inside will help them or their business.

-We’ve all seen the “click bait” article titles that use something outlandish in the heading to catch readers’ attention, but then write about something only tangentially (at best) related.
+We’ve all seen the “click bait” article titles that use something outlandish in the heading just to catch our attention.
 Don’t be that person!
-As discussed above, your subject line should offer your recipients value and insight into what they can expect tor read.
-If you create fake subject lines with click bait and then write about something completely different, you’re going to irritate a lot of people.
+Your subject line should offer your recipients value and insight into what they can expect to read.
+If you create misleading subject lines and then write about something completely different, you’re going to irritate your readers.
 That dissatisfaction can quickly lead to a lot of complaints, and you might find your email list rapidly dwindling.

-Call to actions are a great way to encourage readers to visit your website and sign up for your service — but be sophisticated with them!
+CTAs are a great way to encourage readers to visit your website and sign up for your service — but be sophisticated with them!
 Instead of using a simple “click here” to direct your readers, try using something more specific to your subject.
-Something like “choose from a wide array of designs”, for example, lets readers know what they’re clicking on, what they can expect to see, and offers them a way to purchase the product or service in question.
+Something like “Choose from a wide array of designs”, for example, tells readers what they’re clicking on, what they can expect to see and offers them a way to purchase the product or service in question.

 As you can see, there are lots of things you should avoid when creating an email marketing campaign — but there are also a lot of things that you can do to help increase your deliverability and read rates.
-Follow the above tips to create a straightforward email that engages readers from start to finish, and watch your business flourish as a result.
+Follow these tips to create a straightforward email that engages readers from start to finish.
+Watch your business flourish as a result.